Litany

 and the burning wheel of the sun.

-“Litany” is written in free verse, meaning it doesn’t adhere to a strict rhyme scheme or metrical pattern.
-This allows Collins to create a natural, conversational tone and to emphasize the content of the poem rather than its formal structure.
-The lines flow freely, mimicking the way thoughts and feelings often unfold in the mind.
-However, the poem isn’t entirely formless.
-The use of repetition and the relatively short line lengths create a subtle sense of order and rhythm.
+“Litany” is written in free verse, meaning it does not adhere to a strict rhyme scheme or metrical pattern.
+This choice allows Collins to cultivate a natural, conversational tone, making the poem feel like an intimate address rather than a formal declaration.
+The lines flow freely, mirroring the organic unfolding of thoughts and feelings.
+However, the poem is far from formless.
+The consistent use of repetition, particularly the anaphora, and the relatively short, digestible line lengths create a subtle sense of order and rhythm, preventing the poem from feeling unstructured and instead giving it a deliberate, thoughtful pace.

 It might interest you to know,